ggpwnkthx/alpine-composer/README.md

 ```
 wget https://github.com/ggpwnkthx/alpine-composer/archive/master.zip && unzip master.zip && cd alpine-composer-master && ./build.sh
 ```
+### Docker
 If docker is installed, it will automatically use a docker container to run the build process.

+The build script should be compeltely cross-platform compatible so long as docker is available.
 ## build.sh
 ### Usage
 TODO: Add input arguments instead of relying on